ABOUT

 Our History

-The Gar Lockrem Community Choir (GLCC) started in September 2006 in honor of the late high school choir director, Garland O. Lockrem, who passed away in May of that year.
+The River Heights Chorale began in September 2006, as the Gar Lockrem Community Choir (GLCC) in honor of the late high school choir director, Garland O. Lockrem, who passed away in May of that year.

 Mr. Lockrem taught music theory and choir at Henry Sibley High School in Mendota Heights, Minnesota, from 1956 to 1981.
 He championed strong music programs as part of the regular school curriculum at a time when music was not highly regarded as an academic discipline.
 Today, we know much more about the important benefits that music education has on the intellectual and emotional development of children, as well as on the mental health of adults.